Websites Press Releases Marketing Letters Brochures Newsletters

 Most importantly, give useful information.
 Don’t fill your page with fluff.
 Get to the point.
 Give the facts.
 Your reader has questions he wants answered.
 Become his go-to source for that information.

-Your website visitors will love your focused, informational approach, and so will the search engines.
+Your website visitors will love your focused, informational copy, and so will the search engines.

 Instead, tell the reader exactly what he should do next: click on the link, buy this, read more, subscribe here.
 After all, getting your visitor to take action is what website marketing is all about!